• Director of Education/Company Manager/Vocal Coach

 amberleitsch@wearethecollectivepgh.com

-Amber Leitsch is a Vocal Instructor, Musical Director, Arts Program Consultant and Teaching Artist in Pittsburgh, Pennsylvania.
+Amber Leitsch is a Vocal Instructor, Musical Director, Arts Program Consultant, and Teaching Artist in Pittsburgh, Pennsylvania.
 Amber graduated from Indiana University of Pennsylvania with a BSED Degree in Music Education and a BFA in Vocal Performance.
-During her time there, she explored both Opera and Music Theatre through performing and teaching.
+She later earned her Master of Science in Performing Arts Leadership and Management from Shenandoah Conservatory.
+During her time at IUP, she explored both Opera and Music Theatre through performing and teaching.
 She performed the roles of Sour Infermiera in the opera Suor Angelica and the understudy of the Countess in Le Nozze di Figaro in Italy in 2015, then performed the role of Rosalinda in a 2016 production of Die Fledermaus.
 In addition, Amber won the 2015 SNATS first place award of Upper Collegiate Music Theatre and second place in the Classical category.
 She has previously been the Music Director for the IUP Community Music School's Crimson Youth Choir and continues to be the IUP Footlight Players’ Director and Music Director during her summers.
-Amber is a Pittsburgh native, but spent five years in Chicago, Illinois where she worked at Chicago Public Schools, The Stage School and was the Founding Vocal Performance and Piano Teacher at Art In Motion - A Creative Arts School, the only arts driven middle school and high school on the South Side of Chicago.
-Amber's number one priority while interacting with students is to provide a safe and welcoming environment where her artists can learn how to create as an outlet for their emotions, thoughts and energy.
-She has a passion and drive to influence arts education on a grand scale as well as create the opportunity, instill the importance and advocate for the human right of art for all students.
+Amber is a Pittsburgh native, but spent five years in Chicago, Illinois where she worked at Chicago Public Schools, The Stage School, and was the Founding Vocal Performance and Piano Teacher at Art In Motion – A Creative Arts School, the only arts-driven middle school and high school on the South Side of Chicago.
+Amber's number one priority while interacting with students is to provide a safe and welcoming environment where her artists can learn how to create as an outlet for their emotions, thoughts, and energy.
+She has a passion and drive to influence arts education on a grand scale as well as create the opportunity, instill the importance, and advocate for the human right of art for all students.

 • Joe York (he/him)